tpeiqi/FinRL_trading_bot/automation/automation_instruction.md

 ------------------------------------------------------------------------

-Repeat the same process for `trading_bot_automation.bat` by changing the notebook path and task name.
+Repeat the same process for `trading_bot_automation.bat` by changing the notebook path and task name. `trading_bot_automation.bat` included the running of the bot for paper account and real trading account, remove it accordingly.